History of the United States (2016–present): Disasters

 On March 26, 2024, the Francis Scott Key Bridge in Baltimore, Maryland collapsed after colliding with the container ship Dali.
 The bridge collapse resulted in the deaths of 6 people, as well as the closure of the Port of Baltimore, which sees significant automobile imports and coal exports.
 The collapse is estimated to cost $1.7 billion in supply chain disruptions.

 President Joe Biden surveys damage from Hurricane Helene in October 2024.

 In September and October 2024, Hurricanes Helene and Milton hit the Southeastern United States, killing 297 people and causing a combined damage total of $113.1 billion.
 Helene caused devastating damage in Florida and over $7 billion in damage to Georgia before causing extreme flooding across North Carolina, the hardest impacted state by Helene.
 Milton became the most intense Atlantic hurricane ever recorded over the Gulf of Mexico, with one-minute sustained winds of 180 mph (285 km/h), a measured wind gust of approximatelly 200 mph, and a pressure of 895 mb, making it the fourth-most intense Atlantic hurricane on record, tying the pressure record in the Gulf of Mexico with Hurricane Rita of 2005.
 After weaking to Category 3 strength, Milton struck Florida causing major devastation as well as a historic tornado outbreak.
-These two hurricanes sparked widespread misinformation and political turmoil to the point where Helene was described as the "flashpoint" for the 2024 presidential election.
-Between November 2024-March 2025, the United States Congress held four televised investigative hearings on the federal government's response to, overall recovery efforts from, and criminal events following Helene and Milton.
+Between November 2024 – March 2025, the United States Congress held four televised investigative hearings on the federal government's response to, overall recovery efforts from, and criminal events following Helene and Milton.
 These hearings heavily focused on actions done by the Federal Emergency Management Agency (FEMA), including failures in FEMA's response as well as political discrimination and criminal actions by FEMA employees.

 A series of destructive wildfires began in the Greater Los Angeles area in early January 2025, including the Palisades, Eaton, and Hughes fires.
 Exacerbated by drought conditions and the high-speed Santa Ana winds, they collectively burned over 50,000 acres of land and damaged more than 17,000 structures, resulting in at least 28 deaths and the evacuations of 200,000 people.